oscal-compass/compliance-trestle/docs/tutorials/trestle_sample_workflow.md

 </details>
 <br>

-You will see that the directory now shows your catalog file in `my_workspace/catalogs/mycatalog`.
+You will see that the directory now shows your catalog file in `my_workspace/catalogs/mycatalog/catalog.json`.
 Note that the `.keep` files are simply to make sure git does not remove the directories - and can be ignored.
+Also note that the json file itself is *singular* (catalog) while the directory above is plural (catalogs).
+This convention is used throughout trestle because a given model directory like catalogs may contain several indivisual models - each of which is singular.

 From here on in this tutorial we will just focus on the catalogs directory since the others are not directly involved.

 You have now populated your trestle workspace with an OSCAL catalog that you can manipulate.
 Let's start.

-## Step 1: Split the file into smaller parts
+## Step 3: Split the file into smaller parts

 The OSCAL schema specifies that a catalog must contain metadata, groups, and back-matter - so this command will pull them out of the original file and place them in separate json files for additional manipulations.

+To begin splitting the file first cd to the directory where `catalog.json` has been placed.

 ```
+> cd catalogs/mycatalog
 > trestle split -f ./catalog.json -e 'catalog.metadata,catalog.groups,catalog.back-matter'
 ```